-The efficiency of a simple process is the relationship between the conserved energy, at the end of the process, and the input energy.
+The efficiency of a simple process is the relation between the conserved energy, at the end of the process, and the input energy.

 Since cogeneration systems produce electricity and heat, their total efficiency is given by the sum of electrical efficiency and thermal efficiency.
-For example, a plant that uses 100 MWh of methane to produce 40 MWh of electricity and 40 MWh of heat has an electrical and thermal efficiency of 40% and an overall efficiency of 80%.
+For example, a plant that uses 100 MWh of methane to produce 40 MWh electrical and 40 MWh thermal has an electrical and thermal efficiency of 40% and an overall efficiency of 80%.

-The EPA preferably uses another definition of efficiency known as "fuel efficiency", the relationship between net electrical production and net fuel consumption (which does not take into account the fuel used to produce usable thermal energy, calculated assuming a specific efficiency of 80% boiler) The reciprocal of this relationship is the net amount of heat.
+EPA preferably uses another definition of efficiency known as "fuel efficiency", the ratio of net electrical production to net fuel consumption (which does not take into account the fuel used to produce usable thermal energy, calculated assuming a specific efficiency of the boiler of 80%).
+The reciprocal of this relationship is the net quantity of heat.

-There are also other indices of performance evaluation of a cogeneration plant: the first is the so-called IRE, energy saving index.
-This index is defined as the ratio between the difference in powers absorbed by individual plants for the production of electricity and thermal energy separately, less that absorbed by the cogeneration plant, given the power absorbed by the separate plants, this power being evaluated in terms of fuel in equal electrical and thermal power produced by the respective plants.
+There are also other indices for evaluating the performance of a cogeneration plant: the first is the so-called IRE, the energy saving index.
+This index is defined as the ratio between the difference in power absorbed by the individual plants for the production of electricity and thermal energy separately, minus the power absorbed by the cogeneration plant, given the power absorbed by the separate plants, this power being evaluated in terms of fuel in equal electrical and thermal power produced by the respective plants.
 This index gives the idea of how much energy can be saved with these systems; It is possible, through simple analytical calculations,

-Other important indexes are the electrical index defined as the relationship between the electric power supplied and the thermal energy produced by the same cogeneration plant, the expected utilization coefficient as the sum of the relationships between electric energy and absorbed energy and energy thermal and that introduced.
+Other important indices are the electrical index defined as the relationship between the electrical energy supplied and the thermal energy produced by the same cogeneration plant, the expected utilization coefficient as the sum of the relationships between the electrical energy and the absorbed energy and the energy thermal and that entered.

-However, all these coefficients are related to a specific moment when intervening in their powers, and for this reason these indices are useful for determining the system board values, that is, the maximum system performance values.
+However, all these coefficients are related to a specific moment when intervening in their powers, and for this reason these indices are useful to determine the values of the system board, that is, the maximum values of system performance.

-Very often it is convenient to refer to a finite period of time and evaluate the indices in that period: this is equivalent to evaluating the indices in terms of energy relations instead of powers, these evaluations are important because they allow you to establish where it is most convenient carry out a specific project Cogeneration plant, according to the energy consumption obtained in these areas.
+Very often it is convenient to refer to a finite period of time and evaluate the indices in that period: this is equivalent to evaluating the indices in terms of energy ratios rather than powers, these evaluations are important because they allow you to establish where it is most convenient carry out a specific project Cogeneration plant, according to the energy consumption obtained in these areas.

-Finally, the economic savings index that is defined as the relationship between the costs that would be obtained when buying energy from abroad minus the costs it has when buying fuel to feed the cogeneration plant that you want to build and that produces an equal amount of energy that you want to buy, fraction of the cost of the energy you want to buy.
-This index makes it possible to evaluate the economic convenience that this project entails, of course, a correct and complete economic evaluation implies a calculation of expenses for the maintenance of the plant and related investments.
+Finally, the economic savings index that is defined as the ratio between the costs that would be obtained when buying energy from abroad minus the costs that you have when buying fuel to power the cogeneration plant that you want to build and that produces an equal amount of energy as want to buy, fraction of the cost of the energy you want to buy.
+This index makes it possible to evaluate the economic convenience that such a project entails, of course, a correct and complete economic evaluation implies a calculation of expenses for the maintenance of the plant and the related investments.

 The Energy Efficiency of Cogeneration